Skip to content

 • Using /build as the single entry point for feature development

-• The artifacts produced at each step
+• The artifacts produced in each parent phase

 Prerequisites